REGISTRATION OPENS MARCH 1, 2014 at 7AM MST on Ultrasignup

 Race Day Schedule

-3:00 – 6:00pm Packet pickup at the Radisson Fort McDowell Resort in Fountain Hills – You will receive your goody bag, bib, and timing chip.
-All runners will be required to check in with our medical team. iRun will setup a mini store with trail running goodies like gels, body glide, socks, and lights.
+3:00 – 6:00pm Packet pickup at the Radisson Fort McDowell Resort in Fountain Hills – You will receive your goody bag, bib, and timing chip. iRun will setup a mini store with trail running goodies like gels, body glide, socks, and lights.

 4:00am Shuttle bus begins transporting runners from 4 Peaks parking lot to Javelina Jeadquarters.
 Crews will be able to shuttle back to their cars throughout the race.

-4:30 – 5:45am Packet pickup at the Pemberton Trailhead at McDowell Mountain Regional Park
+4:30 – 6:45am Packet pickup at the Pemberton Trailhead at McDowell Mountain Regional Park.
+Foot taping available at the medical ramada.

 6:00am 100 Mile Race starts (clockwise direction).
 Make sure to bring a light!